matvign/batchrenamer/documentation.md

-# Documentation
+# Documentation - v0.4.1
-## v0.3.6
 batchren - a batch renamer
-batchren is a command line batch renamer written in python. batchren uses unix style pattern matching to look for files and uses a number of optional arguments to be applied to the set of files found.
+batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses a number of optional arguments to be applied to the set of files found.
 Files are placed into a set with glob, then renamed based on the optional args.

 # 1. Implementation detail
 ## 1.1 batchren argument parsing
 argparse is the module used to implement argument parsing from the command line.
 The following is enabled: